wazenmai/Parallel-Pitch-Tracking/README.md

 Use ACF + medianfilter as algorithm.

+- Input: wav file
+- Output: pitch array, where each element is the semitone of one frame.
+(Default frame duration: 32 ms)

+One can copy the pitch array to `mymidi.cpp`'s pitch and generate corresponding midi file.
+Note that there might be some noise between the pitch.

 ## MPI

 Use MPI to run multiple threads, each thread is responsible for `num_frames / # of threads` frames.